 Emerging in the 1960s, psychedelic art became the visual identity of the hippie movement in the Western world.
 San Francisco was the world capital of counterculture, where art was finding new ways to express the emotions and sensations of drug-induced hallucinations.
 Amidst the civil rights movement and the Vietnam war, many young Americans questioned their society’s political and social outlooks, raising such issues as racism, sexism, and freedom of speech.
 Many sought spiritual healing through psychedelic drugs.
 Psychedelic art was a reflection of the era, with concert posters, album covers, newspapers, and comic books representing the political, social and spiritual gleanings from these altered states of consciousness.

-Griffin, inspired by the work of Stanley Mouse and Alton Kelley, decided to start a career in poster design.
+Griffin, inspired by the work of Stanley Mouse and Alton Kelley, decided to start a psychedelic art career in poster design.
 He was a regular contributor to Zap Comix and was known to be one of the original ‘surf artists.’
 Griffin made posters for Jimi Hendrix, Albert King, the Grateful Dead, and the logo for Rolling Stone magazine.

-Spanish artist Victor Moscoso made some of the most memorable acid posters of the psychedelic era.
+Spanish artist Victor Moscoso made some of the most memorable psychedelic posters of the era.
 One of the few psychedelic artists who had extensive formal training, Moscoso studied at Cooper Union and earned a B.A. from Yale.
 In 1961 he earned a master’s degree in painting at the San Francisco Art Institute.
 He made posters for the Doors, Jerry Garcia, and Jed Davis.
 He was also an illustrator at Zap Comix.

 Stanley Miller (best known as Stanley Mouse)

-Kelley, together with Mouse, is remembered as a creator of hundreds of classic psychedelic posters, with the most famous being the “skull and roses” poster for a Grateful Dead show at the Avalon Ballroom.
+Kelley, together with Mouse, is remembered as a creator of hundreds of classic psychedelic art posters, with the most famous being the “skull and roses” poster for a Grateful Dead show at the Avalon Ballroom.
 Kelley and Mouse created posters and album covers for Journey, Steve Miller, and Jimi Hendrix.